linhoangce/2800-202410-BBY29/README.md

 * CLOUDINARY_API_KEY
 * CLOUDINARY_API_SECRET

-You may need a google maps api key for the community and communityPost ejs files
+You may need a Google Maps API key for maps.

-To install download the folder then in a terminal navigate to the folder and run the following
+To install, run the following commands:

 npm i
 node index.js